jywu20/Notes/Computer Science/Circuit/HDL.md

 from the software perspective, the ready flag makes sure there is only one program counter when a function is being run, and the valid flag synthesizes the `return` statement.
 Streaming has direct counterparts in software engineering.
-Various parallelisms can be directly transplanted to hardware engineering, and pipelining can be seen as a reduced case of multithreading.
+Various parallelisms, from instruction level parallelism to multithreading, can be directly transplanted to hardware engineering, and pipelining can be seen as a reduced case of multithreading, while sequential execution can be seen as a way to prevent hardware race conditions.
 Of course, RTL generated by HLS may contain more boilerplates than handwritten RTL, which sometimes makes optimization harder, so in the foreseenable future probably directly writing RTL will be a necessity